What Is Parallel Testing?

 The fundamental difference between Parallel Testing and Sequential Testing lies in the way test cases are executed:

 • Parallel Testing: Multiple test cases are executed simultaneously, each in its own execution environment, without waiting for the others to finish.
+This approach maximizes resource utilization and significantly improves overall testing speed.

 While Sequential Testing is simple to implement, it can be time-consuming, especially when dealing with a large number of test cases.

 On the other hand, Parallel Testing offers the advantage of speed and efficiency, but it requires proper coordination and management of test environments.
+Debugging failures in parallel testing can also be more challenging, as the lack of execution order context makes it harder to trace the source of issues.

 Limitations of Parallel Testing